Repertoi-e/light-std/README.md

 # light-std
-A C++20 library created for personal use that aims to replace the standard C/C++ library.
-It's data-oriented and useful for game programming.
+A C++20 data-oriented library created for personal use that aims to replace the standard C/C++ library.

-This library is supposed to be a replacement of C/C++'s standard library in but designed entirely differently.

 It is completely stand-alone - it doesn't include any headers from the default standard library.
-Some C++ language features (like the spaceship operator, initializer lists, etc.) require certain definitions in the std:: namespace, but we provide our own placeholders (tested on the MSVC compiler).
+It doesn't link with the runtime library.
+It's built and tested on Windows with the MSVC compiler.

 ## Why